pharo-project/pharo-website/site/about.md

 Pharo fosters a healthy ecosystem of both private and commercial contributors who advance and maintain the core system and its external packages.

-As of June 2023, there are 1,155 repositories matching Pharo (see [https://github.com/topics/pharo](https://github.com/topics/pharo).
-Please check yours!
+As of June 2023, there are 1,155 repositories matching Pharo -- see [https://github.com/topics/pharo](https://github.com/topics/pharo).
+Please make sure your Pharo project mention Pharo!

 ### Pharo features